 Each set of private keys is capable of generating billions of public keys.
 These public keys are then transformed (through a mathematical process called hashing) to produce public addresses.
 Every single one of those addresses can receive Bitcoin.
-So each set of private keys you own is capable of producing its own unique, massive set of public addresses that you, and you alone, own.
+Each set of private keys you own is capable of producing its own unique, massive set of public addresses that you, and you alone, own.
 Anyone can send Bitcoin to those public addresses, but only the holder of the private keys can spend Bitcoin from those addresses.

 Many people like to analogize private keys, public addresses, and Bitcoin wallets to email addresses.
 The private keys are your password, the public address is your email address, and the wallet is the email client you use (Gmail, AOL, Yahoo etc…).
 Although useful, this analogy is slightly misleading because with Bitcoin each password (private key) that you own gives you access to billions of potential email addresses (public addresses) to send Bitcoin from and receive Bitcoin to.